 Before jumping into the trade show giveaway game consider the following 10 ways to master the tradeshow giveaway game:

 Define Your Audience: Having a focused objective for your trade show giveaway will also help you decide who should receive it.
 Consider having different gifts for various visitors.
-You might have different quality gifts for your key customers, prospects, and general passers by.
+You might have different quality gifts for your key customers, prospects, and general passers-by.

 Set Your Goal: What do you want to achieve by giving away a premium item?
-Trade show giveaway items should be designed to increase your recognition, communicate a message, motivate an action, or promote your small business.
-It’s important not only that the message have an impact, but also the premium itself.
+Trade show giveaway items should be designed to increase your recognition, communicate a message, motivate action, or promote your small business.
+It’s important not only that the message has an impact, but also the premium itself.

 Find the Right Item: There is a multitude of different items you could consider as a premium giveaway.
 However, which one will best suit your purpose?
 To select the right item, decide on your objective.
 Do you want it to enhance a theme, convey a specific message, or educate your target audience?
 Set a purpose to make your selection process easier.
 A promotional specialist can also help you make an effective selection.
 Remember your company image is reflected in whatever you choose to give away.

 Add Your Message: Is there an item that naturally complements your marketing message?
-Have the message imprinted on the item with your company name, logo, and phone number.
+Have the message imprinted on the item with your company name, logo, and phone number?
 An important aspect of any gift is to remember who it was from long after the fact.

 Set a Price: The price range for trade show giveaway items is enormous.
 Quality, quantity, and special orders all impact the price.
 Establish a budget as part of your exhibit marketing plan.
 Consider ordering the same item for several different shows.
 The greater the quantity of your order, the lower the individual unit price.